WCH Comprehensive Cancer Care

 - A current cigarette smoker, or quit smoking within the last 15 years

-*To calculate the number of packs-per-year, multiply the average number of packs smoked per day by the number of years you've smoked.
-For example, 1 1/2 packs per day for 20 years = 30 packs per year.
-Or, 1 pack per day for 30 years = 30 packs per year.
+*To calculate a pack year history, simply multiply the average number of packs smoked per day by the number of years you've smoked.
+For example, 1 pack per day for 20 years = 20 pack years.
+Or 2 packs per day for 10 years = 20 packs per year.

 Lung Cancer Screening Q&A